meshtastic/meshtastic/docs/getting-started/flashing-nrf52.md

 Be careful to install the correct load for your board.
 While it is unlikely that you will cause damage to your device, the wrong firmware will cause it to not work.
 :::

 - Connect your device to your computer with a USB cable.
-If you computer complains about needing to format a new drive, cancel the format command.
+If your computer complains about needing to format a new drive, cancel the format command.
 - Double click the `Reset` button on your device, this will put it into boot loader mode.

 [<img alt="LILYGO T-Echo" src="/img/hardware/t-echo-lilygo.jpg" style={{zoom:'25%'}} />](/img/hardware/t-echo-lilygo.jpg)